chiteri/plag/README.md

 My personal blog, to be hosted at http://www.Geek.Co.Ke/

-This project named ``Plag' so that it appears intentionally to be a contortion of the word ``Blog'' but with a fake American accent ``Bræg''.
+This project named ``Plag' so that it appears intentionally to be a contortion of the word ``Blog'' but with a fake American accent ``Blæg''.
 The letter ``B'' at the beginning is replaced with a ``P'' for reasons of cultural solidarity :-P

 *Requirements*